 DO MANAGERS AND SERVERS NEED THE SAME CALIFORNIA ALCOHOL SAFETY TRAINING?

 Yes.
 Servers and managers working at on-premise alcohol establishments such as restaurants, bars, fast-casual dining, tasting rooms (including off-sale locations), hotels, and stadiums selling drinks by the glass must:

 - Complete RBS training from an ABC-approved RBS Training Provider, and

 - Pass an online ABC-administered RBS exam.

-These requirements must be completed successfully by individuals currently holding these positions by August 31, 2022.
+These requirements must be completed successfully by individuals currently holding these positions within sixty (60) days of hire.